Cosmian/kms/documentation/docs/cli/main_commands.md

 Usage: ckms <COMMAND>

 Commands:
   cc               Manage Covercrypt keys and policies.
 Rotate attributes.
 Encrypt and decrypt data ec               Manage elliptic curve keys.
 Encrypt and decrypt data using ECIES sym              Manage symmetric keys and salts.
-Encrypt and decrypt data access-rights   Manage the users' access rights to the cryptographic objects locate          Locate cryptographic objects inside the KMS new-database    Initialize a new client-secret encrypted database and return the secret (SQLCipher only). server-version  Print the version of the server help            Print this message or the help of the given subcommand(s)
+Encrypt and decrypt data access-rights    Manage the users' access rights to the cryptographic objects locate           Locate cryptographic objects inside the KMS new-database     Initialize a new user encrypted database and return the secret (`SQLCipher` only). server-version   Print the version of the server bootstrap-start  Provide configuration and start the KMS server via the bootstrap server. help             Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help